 4. Wrangell–St. Elias National Park, Alaska

-For adventurous families, Wrangell-St. Elias National Park could definitely be a finalist for best hidden gem.
-At more than six times the size of Yellowstone National Park, Wrangell-St. Elias is ginormous.
+For adventurous families, Wrangell-St. Elias National Park s a serious contender for most epic hidden gem on this entire list.
+At more than six times the size of Yellowstone, it is genuinely ginormous and genuinely under-visited.
 There are ice fields, glaciers, and some of the highest mountain peaks in the country.
-Depending on the season, families can hike, river raft and ski.
-The best time to visit is late-spring to early-fall, and given the activities involved, this vacation spot is best for families with older kids.
+Depending on the season, families can hike, river raft, and ski.
+The best time to visit is late spring through early fall, and given the terrain and remote nature of the park, this one is best suited for families with older kids who are up for real adventure.

 Related: The easiest way to bond with your kids?
 Take a walk